Skip to main content

 Starting point: contractor in Sydney, divorced, 3 children.
 Had already tried a local agency — no results.
 "The local agency introduced me to 2 women in 8 months.
 Two coffee meetings, no preparation, no follow-up.
 I paid $5,000 for that."

-What decided him: "The difference with Valentin was clear from the Diagnostic.
+What decided him: "The difference with Valentin was clear from the Strategy interview.
 Valentin is in Russia, he knows every woman.
 He's not a salesman — he's someone who introduces humans to each other."

 The journey:

-• Diagnostic in June.
+• Strategy interview in June.
 "Valentin told me: 'Your profile is good but your expectations are fuzzy.
 Clarify what you really want.'
 No other agency had said that."

 • 8 profiles selected, exchanges with 5 women.